Medical Records

 Records Request - Withholding Until Request Fee Received

-If payment is not routed with such a request, within ten calendar days from receiving a request for the release of such records, the physician shall notify the requesting party in writing of the need for payment and may withhold the information until payment of a reasonable fee is received.
-A copy of the letter regarding the need for payment shall be made part of the patient's medical and/or billing record as appropriate.
+If payment is not routed with such a request, the physician should notify the requesting party in writing of the need for payment and may withhold the information (other than for a medical emergency) until payment of a reasonable fee is received.
+A copy of the letter regarding the need for payment should be made part of the patient's medical and/or billing record as appropriate.
+If, however, the records are requested by a physician or health care provider for the purposes of providing emergency or acute medical care to the patient, then the records cannot be withheld.

 See above for information on allowable fees and exceptions.